mayukhmondal/ABC-DLS/doc/Readme.md

-This folder right is for documentation.
+This folder is for documentation.
 Right now only support sphinx.
 To update the htmls by sphinx use from the main directory:

 ```shell script
 sphinx-build doc _build